 Maintaining safe and supportive schools where students and staff thrive continues to be an important part of the work that we do on a daily basis.
 This work is supported through our efforts to have clean, well-maintained facilities that welcome our students on a daily basis.
-The CASLE committee met, took data, and recommended next steps to the district and Governing Board.
+The CASLE committee continues to meet, collect data and provide reports/recommendations to the district and Governing Board.
 In addition, every school site has social, emotional and behavioral supports that meet the needs of each individual student.
-School safety is ensured through comprehensive site safety plans, staff and student training, as well as the development of a safety committee who will further review current practices and make recommendations for improvements.
-Site and CUSD safety plans were revised to meet the standards of the new SDCOE Safety Plan Template.
-Staff also received Run-Hide-Fight training.
-Lastly, feedback related to professional development increased and reported favorable scores related to PD topics, PD scheduling/format, and teachers having more voice/choice with PD.
+School safety is ensured through comprehensive site safety plans, staff and student training, and the safety committee.
+Site and CUSD safety plans were reviewed and revised as needed.
+Staff engaged in another round of Run-Hide-Fight training, as well as site specific safety training.
+Lastly, feedback related to professional learning increased and reported favorable scores related to professional learning topics, scheduling/format, and teachers having continued voice/choice with professional learning.